dineshgurum8/pyplot_dg/README.md

 Complete the tasks in the Python Notebook in this repository.
 To be submitted for credit, all changes must be committed and pushed to this repository (do not create your own repository unless instructed to on the course website).

-## Rubric

-Each question is worth two points:

-* Data plotted as described by the question (1 pt)
-* Plot contains required elements (title, axis labels, axis titles, legend if required)
+## Items contained in assignment

+* Bar plot
+* Scatter plot
+* Line plot
+* Styling of all these elements